renuo/applications-setup-guide/ruby_on_rails/sentry.md

 So: `[project-name]-master`, `[project-name]-develop`, `[project-name]-testing`

-* Once you have created an entry, you will see the `dsn key` and the `public dsn key` which you'll need in your config variables on Heroku.
+* Once you have created an entry, you will see the `dsn key` which you'll need in your config variables on Heroku.
 Note them.

-The DSN Key is a secret key and must be used server-side and never published, while the Public version can be used also client side.

 ![sentry_dsn](../images/sentry_new.png)